steveliao93/GCN_LogsigRNN/README.md

 ## Acknowledgements

-Thanks for the authors of the following works such that our codes have a decent base
+We want to thank the authors of the following papers and repositories, their work formed the basis for this repository
   - [MS-G3D](https://github.com/kenziyuliu/MS-G3D)
   - [2s-AGCN](https://github.com/lshiwjx/2s-AGCN)
   - [ST-GCN](https://github.com/yysijie/st-gcn)